nonpenso/pyguidos/docs/usage/mspa.rst

 ====

-Morphological Spatial Pattern Analysis (MSPA) is a multi-scale image processing approach that classifies the pixels of a binary foreground/ background image into mutually exclusive morphological classes based on their spatial context.
-Further details about MSPA are available in `MSPA product sheet
+Morphological Spatial Pattern Analysis (MSPA) is a multi-scale image processing approach that classifies the pixels of a binary foreground/background image into mutually exclusive morphological classes based on their spatial context.
+Further details about MSPA are available in the `MSPA product sheet
 <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Pattern-Morphology.pdf>`_.

 MSPA Classes
 ------------

-MSPA classifies foreground pixels into up to 22 foreground (11 internal + 11 external) and 3 background feature classes.
-The results are then aggregated to 7 foreground (Core, Islet, Perforation, Edge, Loop, Bridge, Branch) and 3 background (Baground, Border-Opening, Core-Opening) feature classes.
+MSPA classifies foreground pixels into up to 22 foreground classes (11 internal + 11 external) and 3 background classes.
+Results are aggregated into 7 foreground feature classes (Core, Islet, Perforation, Edge, Loop, Bridge, Branch) and 3 background feature classes (Background, Border-Opening, Core-Opening).

 .. list-table:: Class names, color codes, and byte values for MSPA feature classes.
    :header-rows: 1